 When the game unexpectedly changes the interface to mess with the player.

 When the way an in-game menu is constructed gives away details about the rest of the game.

 A dialogue mode where the player inputs keywords to elicit a response from the NPC.

 - Level-Map Display

-A video game controller shaped like a gun.
+A video game that uses a controller shaped like a gun.

 - My Name Is ???

 When the name of something - be it a character, object or menu item - is unknown, it will often be represented by a string of question marks.